nosferatum2/sfcc/README.md

 - `"clientId"`: A valid Commerce Cloud API key which will be administered by the TA, TL, or lead developer.
 This is **required** for code-activation and site-import scripts; however, it is not required to upload code via VS Code's prophet debugger, Eclipse's digital server connection, or dwupload.
 - `"clientSecret"`: A valid Commerce Cloud API secret which will be administered by the TA, TL, or lead developer.
 This is **required** for code-activation and site-import scripts; however, it is not required to upload code via VS Code's prophet debugger, Eclipse's digital server connection, or dwupload.
+- `"hostname"`: An string hostname to the instance you are assigned.
+Code and data deployment scripts use this property unless `deployHostname` has been set.
-- `"hostname"`: An array of hostnames to the instances you are assigned.
-Code and data deployment scripts use this property.
+- `"deployHostname"`: An array of hostnames to the instances you want to deploy to.
+Code and data deployment scripts use this property first, if set, otherwise they will fall back to `hostname`.
+Can also be specified as a comma-delimited string.
 - `"activationHostname"`: An array of hostnames to the instances you are assigned.
 Code version activation scripts use this property.
+Can also be specified as a comma-delimited string.
 - `"code-version"`: The code version to deploy and activate code on.
 - `"dataBundle"`: The data bundle(s) to deploy